awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

       kubectl apply -f us-west-2.yaml
       ```

-   1. \(Optional, but recommended for multi-AZ worker node groups\) By default, Kubernetes applies the Availability Zone of a node to the `k8s.amazonaws.com/eniConfig` label\.
+   1. \(Optional, but recommended for multi\-AZ worker node groups\) By default, Kubernetes applies the Availability Zone of a node to the `k8s.amazonaws.com/eniConfig` label\.
 If you named your ENIConfig custom resources after each Availability Zone in your VPC, as recommended in step 5a above, then you can enable Kubernetes to automatically apply the corresponding ENIConfig for the worker node's Availability Zone with the following command\.

       ```
       kubectl set env daemonset aws-node -n kube-system ENI_CONFIG_LABEL_DEF=failure-domain.beta.kubernetes.io/zone